GearUp (GUP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GearUp Historical Price

-According to the latest data gathered on GearUp live price page, the current price of GearUp is 0.00102997USD.
-The circulating supply of GearUp(GUP) is 10.00M GUP , giving it a market capitalization of $10.30K.
+According to the latest data gathered on GearUp live price page, the current price of GearUp is 0USD.
+The circulating supply of GearUp(GUP) is 10.00M GUP , giving it a market capitalization of $9.15K.

 In the past month, GearUp has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that GUP could witness further price changes in the near future.